 Belemoid are a highly social yet reclusive quadrupedal species native to Xiunus.
 In their natural state, they live underground in family units called mobs that can be as small as a pair or as large as several generations.
-They are considered a medium sized species, ranging from 142cm to 168cm in height and 350 kg to 450 kg in weight.
+They are considered a medium sized species.
 The plural of belemoid is, and has always been, belemoid.

 The belemoid is an omnivorous species which generally feast on insects, though they have soft spots for fruit and nuts.
 They use their long claws to dig up rotten logs and dig in the earth for worms.
 Sometimes, they might scoop a claw into a hole in a rotten plant in order to pull out the insects from within.
 Belemoid have long, sloping bodies with broad rib cages and shoulders.
 They have a long, powerful tail that they may use for balance, as well as four sturdy legs, capable of great strength.

 At night, belemoid show the surprising ability to stress bioluminescent microbes within their irises.
 Upon closer inspection, this stress is caused by minute vibrations of their eyes.
 This causes their irises to glow on command, though they cannot easily turn "off" this glow.
 This can lead to dangerous situations if they are approached by a predator.
 Due to this, usually smaller groups of belemoid on excursions will appoint "dark-eyed" friends to be lookouts and guides in the cases where "light-eyes" must hide their eyes to avoid conflict.